 This hands-on course is designed as the next level of Theater Production.
 This course will be combined with Theater Production I. Students in Theater Production II will work with students in Theater Production I by taking leadership roles.
-The work students do in this class will be showcased in our fall play and winter musical.
+Theater Production II students will also dive deeper into the class projects.
 Gain a deeper ownership of the theater while developing your own theatrical design skills!
 Students taking this course are encouraged to participate in either stage crew or cast for the winter musical and/or the fall play to gain real world experience on the topics studied in the class.